John-Brandon/PBR-Tier-System/README.md

 ## FAQ
 __Q1:__

-What does open source meen?
+What does "open source" meen?

 __A1:__